Fresh Resources for Web Designers and Developers (June 2015)

 ClusterizeJS

-Clusterize.js is JavaScript library that will increase performance when dealing with a lot of data in tables.
-As you scroll down a table with, say, 5000 in the list, normally the experience will turn laggy and jerky.
-This JavaScript libraries will address this issue, making the scrolling action smooth sailing all the way.
+Clusterize.js is a JavaScript library that will increase performance when dealing with a lot of data in tables.
+As you scroll down a table with, say, 5000 items in the list, normally the experience will turn laggy and jerky.
+This JavaScript library will address this issue, making the scrolling action smooth sailing all the way.

 Sit the Test

-Sit the Test is a collection of questions to evaluate your skill and knowledge on CSS3, HTML5, and JavaScript.
+Sit the Test is a collection of questions to evaluate your skills and knowledge of CSS3, HTML5, and JavaScript.
 Each test is given a number of questions and limited time to complete all these questions.
 It’s a good source to find out how good we really are with these languages.

 HTML Arrows